-If you have any questions about your child's treatment, ask the eyecare professionals treating your child.
-If you think your child may have a squint, seek referral to a specialised eye clinic for assessment as early as possible.
+If you have any questions about your child's treatment, ask the eye care professionals to treat your child.
+If you think your child may have a squint, seek a referral to a specialized eye clinic for assessment as early as possible.
 The earlier treatment starts, the better the results are likely to be.

 A big problem, when trying to understand Uveitis, for patients and doctors alike, is that there are many different types of Uveitis.
 This is because:

 The term intraocular inflammation is often used to cover the spectrum of uveitis conditions.
 As there is this wide variety of different conditions and complications, it follows that there are numerous ways that it presents itself.
 The degree and type of visual impairment and the type of treatment may vary considerably from patient to patient.
 Although the potential for confusion sounds high, as long as it is remembered that Uveitis is actually a number of different conditions, then it is possible to find out about your own particular case.
 It is, of course, very important, for both patients and doctors, to establish the exact type of Uveitis that exists, as far as it is possible, early on.

 As just suggested, there are a number of quite different types of causes of Uveitis:

 Another important way of classifying the different types of Uveitis is by describing the part of the eye that is affected.
 Very simply, there may be: